zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

 Makes.
 Crosses the Desert of Disease Crosses the Desert of Death Mourning, mourning, Physical pain, griefS, Tactical Crossing the Desert.
 Raga crosses the desert.
 Hatred, moha, dimensional forest, defilement, crossing And so on.
-Welfare Leads to the immortal Nirvana at the end.
+Welfare Leads to the immortal Nibbana at the end.
 Thus the Blessed One The driver (wagon leader) said.
 Again, the Blessed One is the leader.
 Discipline.
 Imposed.
 Will make you understand.
 Balavanaseka explains as follows Blessed Galnayakaseka Yalidu or Blessed Unborn Road